Optimizing Age-of-Information in Adversarial and Stochastic Environments: Appendix

 By taking $\Delta$ to be arbitrarily large, it follows from the above expression that

-\paragraph{Peak-AoI} We compute the competitive ratio for the same channel state sequence as before for the peak-AoI objective.
+\paragraph{Peak AoI} We compute the competitive ratio for the same channel state sequence as before for the peak AoI objective.
 The cost incurred by the \textsf{CMA} policy during any super-interval is:

-Similar to the Average-AoI case, we use the policy $\mathcal{P}$ to upper-bound the cost incurred by the \textsf{OPT} policy for the given channel state sequence.
+Similar to the Average AoI case, we use the policy $\mathcal{P}$ to upper-bound the cost incurred by the \textsf{OPT} policy for the given channel state sequence.
 As before, the total cost incurred by the policy $\mathcal{P}$ during the $i$\textsuperscript{th} super-interval is bounded as:

 Thus, summing over all super-intervals, we obtain